Junaidhkn/next_Blog_app/posts/JWT-auth-system-in-mern.md

+---
+title: 'Why is Next.js so Popular to be known as React Framework for Production'
+date: '2022-12-16'
+image: why-nextjs-over-reactjs.png
+excerpt:
+  'NextJS is a the React framework for production - it makes building fullstack React apps and sites a breeze and ships with built-in SSR.Find out how ???'
+isFeatured: true
+isPopular: false
+tag: 'Next.js'
+frontend: true
+backend: false
+---

 JSON Web Tokens (JWT) are a popular way to implement authentication in a MERN (MongoDB, Express.js, React.js, Node.js) stack application.
 In this blog post, we'll take a closer look at how JWT authentication works and how you can use it